One Minute Silence: One Lie Fits All and break-up (2002–2003)

 After circulating a three-track demo and signing a deal with Taste Media, the band started recording sessions for their third album in autumn 2002.
 From live performances and both live and studio recordings, the new material was obviously a further progression; the group was experimenting with various time signatures, such as 7/4, and was using more melody and a greater variation in song structure.

 A single, "We Bounce", was released on 31 March 2003, with a third album, titled One Lie Fits All, following on 7 July that year.
 According to the band's now-defunct website "[t]his name continues the pattern of manipulating well known marketing slogans in order to present a political statement".

-One Lie Fits All showed a new direction for the band.
-Barry's rapping gave way to much more singing on tracks like "Price of the King's Ticket".
-There are still the thunderous live songs like "We Bounce" and "I Wear My Skin".

 Between these releases, One Minute Silence had toured extensively, though the last tour had to be cancelled.
 The group's following came largely from their energetic live shows – they have been voted "Best British Live Act" in Kerrang! magazine.

 In October 2003, the band announced its split: